 - Cater to their Sense of Smell – Catfish hunt with their whiskers that are loaded with sensors to detect smells.
 Most catfish bait is stinky and oily, but will bring in the monster catfish.
 We recommend using the Wild Cat Pre-Molded Bait– it’s strong smell makes it very effective.

 - Use Fishing Rod Holders – When you’re fishing for catfish you’re fishing for a potentially large, powerful fish.
 Make use of a quality fishing rod holder to make sure your rod is properly secured.
 Nothing is worse than looking away for a second to then realize your rod has taken off into the water.
-We recommend the Eagle Claw rod holder.

 - Fish Near Submerged Structures – Catfish, like many other fish, like to hang around and hunt by submerged structures.
 This can include sunken trees, branches and man-made fish cribs.
 Many fisherman will even submerge their own structures and come back weeks later to fish near them, just make sure it’s legal in your area and that the structure won’t pollute or poison the water.